Andrea-Baccolo/On-Orbit-Scheduler/README.md

 /startup.m             → file executed by the MATLAB project when it's open.

 # How to use the project
+This project addresses two task, simulation and Optimization.
+The optimization requires the Simulation, but the simulation does not needthe Optimization.

+## Problem instance
+Before simulating, a problem instance is required to give proper informations about satellite's positions and the sequence to simulate.
+In the test folder, a function "createInstance" has been implemented to help creating the instance.
+For the inputs required, check the helper file, an example of instance creation is  the file "SaveProblem.m" in the test folder.
+The problem instance is tipycally composed by two objects: a solution object and a state oblect.

+## Simulation
+A simulator object needs to be created before starting the simulation.
+An example of simulation has been done in the file "simulationExample.m"

+## Optimization
+The optimization process is composed by three part: an object from the Optimizer folder, a Problem Instance and two cell array of destroyers and repairers.
+An exampole of optimization is the "currResult.m" script in the Result folder.
 # Authors
 - Andrea Baccolo – Project developer.